rahul-aravind-opti/crossmint-challenge/README.md

 - `megaverse init` creates or updates the configuration file with your candidate ID.
 - `megaverse phase1` runs the cross-pattern strategy in parallel workers.
 - `megaverse phase2` downloads the goal map, plans the layout, and materialises it in parallel.
-- `megaverse validate` fetches the current map and verifies it against the expected layout.
 - `megaverse status` prints a summary of the current megaverse grid.

 ## Architecture Highlights